CrissRT/MyCloud/README.md

-# personal-cloud-storage
+# Personal Cloud Storage

 A project for my personal cloud storage.
-I will use it for uploading music, films and videos